abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/circle-ci-aws/circleci-runner-installation.md

 ```console
 sudo apt-get install -y circleci-runner
 ```

+- Installs the latest CircleCI Machine Runner compatible with your Arm64 instance.
+- Runner binary and configuration files are located in `/usr/bin/` and `/etc/circleci-runner/`.

 ### Configure the Runner Authentication Token
 Update the CircleCI runner configuration with your authentication token.
 This token is generated from the Resource Class you created in the CircleCI Dashboard.